-A. The responsible individual shall ensure that anyone working with animals, including a volunteer, has the equipment necessary to handle all situations in a safe and humane manner, including the following:
+The Responsible Individual shall ensure that anyone working with animals, including a volunteer, has the equipment necessary to handle all situations in a safe and humane manner, including the following:

-(1) Adequate ear protection, gloves, and other safety equipment to all staff members who handle animals or clean cages; and

-(2) Equipment that allows staff to restrain animals as humanely as possible while ensuring the safety of both the animal and the handler.
+- A. Adequate ear protection, gloves, and other safety equipment to all staff members who handle animals or clean cages; - B. Equipment that allows staff to restrain animals as humanely as possible while ensuring the safety of both the animal and the handler; and - C. Scanners and microchip readers.

-B. Scanners and Microchip Readers.
 All animals shall be scanned within 24 hours of arrival at the shelter for microchips unless it is unsafe to do so.
 Scans shall also be performed prior to surgery, adoption, release to an owner, release to a rescue, and euthanasia.

-.08 Record Keeping.
+.08 Record Keeping

-A. The responsible individual shall ensure that records are kept for each animal entering the shelter.
-Information shall include:

-- (1) The animal's species and unique identification number;

-- (2) The estimated age of the animal;

-- (3) Date of entry into the shelter;

-- (4) Date and explanation of all treatments and medical procedures; and

-- (5) Final disposition (date and type).

-B. All shelters shall have active adoption programs with written protocols available for inspection, as defined in Agriculture Article, §2-1704, Annotated Code of Maryland.
+- A. The Responsible Individual shall ensure that records are kept for each animal entering the shelter.
+Information shall include: - (1) The animal's species and unique identification number; - (2) The estimated age of the animal; - (3) Date of entry into the shelter; - (4) Date and explanation of all treatments and medical procedures, and - (5) Final disposition (date and type) - B. All shelters shall have active adoption programs with written protocols available for inspection, as defined in Section 2-1704 of the Agriculture Article.

-.09 Civil Penalty.
+.09 Civil Penalty

-A. The Department may impose a civil penalty on a shelter that violates the requirements of this chapter or Agriculture Article, §2-1704, Annotated Code of Maryland, which requires shelters to adopt a written protocol for reclaiming animals, up to \$500 for each violation.

-DEPARTMENT OF AGRICULTURE

-B. Before imposing any civil penalty under this chapter, the Department shall consider the following:

-(1) The nature and gravity of each violation;

-(2) The willfulness of the violation and the extent to which the existence of the violation was known to the shelter but uncorrected by the shelter; and

-(3) A history of prior violations, if any.

-C. The Department shall issue a written notice of violation to the shelter owner upon finding that a violation has occurred or is ongoing.
-The written notice of violation shall include:

-(1) A statement of the regulation violated by the shelter;

-(2) A description of the evidence of a violation;

-(3) A statement informing the shelter of the right to an informal meeting with the Department;

-(4) The amount of the proposed civil penalty;

-(5) A statement of the remedial action necessary to bring the shelter into compliance; and

-(6) A reasonable amount of time, as determined by the Department, to correct a violation.

-D. A shelter may petition the Department for a contested case hearing on a violation and penalty within 30 calendar days of the issuance of the notice of violation by the Department.

-E. Unless a shelter requests a contested case hearing, the shelter shall promptly pay the penalty.
+- A. The Department may impose a civil penalty on a shelter that violates the requirements of this chapter or Section 2-1704 of the Agriculture Article requiring shelters to adopt a written protocol for reclaiming animals, up to \$500 for each violation. - B. Before imposing any civil penalty under this chapter, the Department shall consider the following: - (1) The nature and gravity of each violation; - (2) The willfulness of the violation and the extent to which the existence of the violation was known to the shelter but uncorrected by the shelter; and - (3) A history of prior violations, if any. - C. The Department shall issue a written notice of violation to the shelter owner upon finding that a violation has occurred or is ongoing.
+The written notice of violation shall include: - (1) A statement of the regulation violated by the shelter; - (2) A description of the evidence of a violation; - (3) A statement informing the shelter of the right to an informal meeting with the Department; - (4) The amount of the proposed civil penalty; - (5) A statement of the remedial action necessary to bring the shelter into compliance; and - (6) A reasonable amount of time, as determined by the Department, to correct a violation. - D. A shelter may petition the Department for a contested case hearing on the violation and penalty within 30 calendar days of the issuance of the notice of violation by the Department. - E. Unless a shelter requests a contested case hearing, the shelter shall promptly pay the penalty.
 Payment of a penalty is not a substitute for compliance.
 If the shelter continues to violate this chapter, the Department may impose additional civil penalties.

-Administrative History

-Effective date: April 23, 2018 (45:8 Md.
-R. 422)